 ‘Testimonial’ means a statement, review, view or feedback about a service received or provided.
 In the context of the National Law, a testimonial involves recommendations or positive statements about clinical aspects of a regulated health service.

 The National Law defines a regulated health service as a service provided by, or usually provided by, a registered health practitioner.
-It is acknowledged that practitioners may offer additional services that are not considered regulated health services.
 If a review is not about a regulated health service then it is not covered by the National Law.

 Advertising is the public promotion of a regulated health service to attract users to the health provider or encourage the use of the health provider’s service.